plops/cl-cpp-generator2/example/131_sdr/README.md

 - RTK surveying is a carrier phase-based relative positioning technique that, like the previous methods, employs two (or more) receivers simultaneously tracking the same satellites

+# Noise in Software Defined Radio

+The addition of a controlled amount of noise to a system to improve its performance might seem counterintuitive.
+However, in the context of analog-to-digital conversion (ADC) in software-defined radios (SDRs) and other applications, this technique, called "dithering", can indeed help mitigate the effects of quantization errors and certain non-linearities.
+Here's a breakdown of how it works:

+Quantization Error: When an analog signal is converted to digital via an ADC, it gets quantized to the nearest digital level.
+This results in quantization error.
+Without dither, this error is deterministic for a given input, leading to harmonic distortion in the frequency domain.

+Introduction of Dither: By adding a noise signal (dither) to the analog input prior to ADC, we randomize these quantization errors.
+This transforms the deterministic quantization error into a stochastic noise.

+Linearization Effect: Once the deterministic quantization errors become randomized, their spectral representation changes.
+Rather than manifesting as harmonic distortion, the error becomes spread out as broadband noise.
+This is generally more acceptable and less harmful than harmonic distortion, especially in many SDR applications.

+Noise Shaping: While basic dithering adds noise uniformly across the frequency spectrum, more sophisticated techniques can "shape" the noise to push it into frequency bands where it's less problematic.
+This is particularly useful in audio ADCs, but the principle can also be applied to SDR.

+Mitigating Non-linearities: Many ADC non-linearities result in deterministic errors.
+By adding dither, you can again randomize these errors.
+While this doesn’t eliminate the error, it makes the error manifest as noise rather than systematic distortion.

+Practical Considerations: The type and amount of dithering noise to be added depend on the specific ADC characteristics and the application.
+In general, the noise should be white (equal energy at all frequencies) and its amplitude should be around the ADC's least significant bit (LSB) level.

+Trade-offs: While dithering can effectively suppress harmonic distortion and certain non-linearities, it does so at the expense of increasing the overall noise floor.
+For applications where a very low noise floor is essential, the benefits of dithering have to be weighed against this drawback.

+In conclusion, the injection of controlled noise (or dithering) can be beneficial in improving the linearity of ADCs in SDR systems by randomizing deterministic errors, thereby transforming them from harmonic distortions to a more acceptable broadband noise.
+However, the implementation must be done carefully, considering the application requirements and specific characteristics of the ADC.